alvaroandresgarayromero/designpatternsheeet/sandbox/aws/README.rst

 -----------------

-This project utilizes Terraform for provisioning, and maintaining AWS Infrastructures, and AWS C++ SDK for performing logical operations on the cloud resources.
+This project utilizes Terraform for provisioning, and maintaining AWS Infrastructures, and AWS C++ SDK for performing operations on the cloud resources.
 The reason behind using Terraform for provisioning cloud resources is to create a habit of using a SaaS that is cloud agnostic.
 Therefore, each AWS project sub-directory will have their own terraform, and app folder.